26 Paper Prototypes

 Assign Roles

-Before you can conduct a paper prototyping session, it’s important that every person has an assigned role.
+Before you can conduct a paper prototyping session, every person must have an assigned role.
 Roles include a facilitator, human-computer actors, observers/note-takers, and the user or client.

-Facilitators welcome the user/client to the session, introduce the other members of the team, and describe what is about to happen.
-They provide the rules for the session, answer any initial questions, and then proceed to introduce one use case at a time to the user/client.
-They are the only members of the session who will speak directly with the user/client once the session begins.
+Facilitators welcome the user/client to the session, introduce the other team members, and describe the session to the user.
+They provide the rules for the session, answer any initial questions, and then introduce one use case at a time to the user/client.
+They are the only team members who will speak directly with the user/client once the session begins.

 Human-computer actors respond to the user/client by replacing/adding “screens” or “system responses” based on how they have interacted with the prototype (e.g. “clicked” a button).
 Note-takers observe and document how the user/client responds to each use case – where they get stuck, assumptions they make, things that work, things that don’t, recommendations, etc.

 The user/client interacts with the “system” by speaking aloud their thought process when asked to complete a use case.
-They will likely initially find this awkward, but it’s a very important part of the process.
-It is the facilitator’s responsibility to encourage the user/client to speak aloud.
+They will likely initially find this awkward, but it’s an important part of the process.
+The facilitator is responsible for encouraging the user/client to speak aloud.

 Prepare Test Scenarios

-Before you host any users or the client, it is absolutely essential to develop a paper prototype for each of the use cases you wish to present.
+Before you host any users or clients you need a paper prototype for each use case you wish to present.
 While you do this, consider how the user might interact with the prototype and ensure that you have “screens” you can use to provide a “system response”.
-For example, what will you do if your user clicks on something that isn’t part of the use case you are interested in, and for which you haven’t developed “screens”?
+For example, what will you do if your user clicks on something that isn’t part of the use case you are interested in, and you haven’t developed “screens”?
 You could, perhaps, create a 404 error page, or an “under construction” page.

-As a team, you should test all of your use cases to ensure you have all of the “screens” and “system prompts” necessary.
+As a team, you should test all your use cases to ensure you have all “screens” and “system prompts” necessary.
 Of course, do not overcomplicate your user interface.
-Consider how much content is on each screen, consider the process flow, and keep it simple.
+Consider the content on each screen, and the process flow, and keep it simple.
 Further, students in the past have decided to create components in their prototype that you might find in a child’s pop-up book (such as accordion drop-down menus, pull tabs, and more).
 This is unnecessary and often will cause problems in practice so it is best to avoid these types of fancy features.
 Remember, your prototype is about the process flow and not whether or not it looks pleasing to the eye or is fun to use.

-As you develop your list of use cases to present, be sure to consider how you will present these to the user/client.
+As you develop your list of use cases, consider how you will present these to the user/client.
 Begin with the simplest of your use cases, and then grow the complexity as the user becomes accustomed to the paper prototyping session environment.
-You can also have the user perform the same use case multiple times but with the system responding in different ways.
-For example, if you ask the user to log in, the system could respond assuming the password they entered was correct, or that it was incorrect.
+You can also have the user perform the same use case multiple times but with the system providing different responses.
+For example, if you ask the user to log in, the system could respond assuming the password they entered was correct or incorrect.

 Practice, Practice, Practice

-Once you have developed your prototype to address each of the use cases and test scenarios that you want to present to the user/client, your next task as a team is to practice.
+Once you have developed your prototype, your next task as a team is to practice.
 And then practice again.
 And then practice again.

-The point is that the human-computer actors on your team need to be able to respond to the things that the user/client does as quickly and as smoothly as possible.
-This means you will need to know where every “screen” is located in your deck of screens.
-As a team, you may want to have all of your “screens” spread out on a large desk that has been organized in a manner that allows the human-computer actors to respond quickly.
-Of course, don’t stress out if you stumble or if things go a bit off.
+The human-computer actors on your team need to be able to respond to the user/client as quickly and smoothly as possible.
+This means you must know where every “screen” is located in your stack of papers.
+As a team, you may want to have all your “screens” spread out on a large desk organized to allow the human-computer actors to respond quickly.
+Of course, don’t stress out if you stumble.
 This happens.

 What happens if the user/client does something we weren’t expecting them to do?

-To be honest, expect the unexpected as much as you can.
-And for those things the user/client does that are outside of what you are expecting, feel free to create “screens” on the fly.
-Work with the user/client to better understand what they were expecting to happen.
+Expect the unexpected as much as you can.
+And for those things the user/client does that are outside of what you expect, feel free to create “screens” on the fly.
+Work with the user/client to better understand what they expected to happen.
 The facilitator can do this by prompting them with questions like “What were you expecting to do here?”, “Do you understand the use case you’ve been asked to complete?”, or “What would help you complete this use case?”
 The note-takers should record all of this as feedback.

 During The Session…

-As mentioned previously, the facilitator should welcome the user/client to the paper prototyping session and introduce their team.
-At this point, the rest of the team can interact briefly with the user/client but otherwise will remain silent until the session has been completed.
-That is, the facilitator is the only voice the user/client should hear after the session officially begins.
+As mentioned, the facilitator should welcome the user/client to the paper prototyping session and introduce their team.
+At this point, the rest of the team can interact briefly with the user/client but will remain silent until the session has been completed.
+The facilitator is the only voice the user/client should hear after the session officially begins.

 After introductions are complete, the facilitator will describe the paper prototyping session; specifically indicating to the user/client that they will be asked to perform certain use cases and that they are asked to describe aloud exactly what they are thinking/feeling as they complete the use cases.
-If there is time, a short demonstration of what you expect out of the user/clients might be helpful.
-The facilitator should inform the user/client that no one on the team will tell them how to complete a task.
+A short demonstration of what you expect of the user/clients might be helpful.
+The facilitator should inform the user/client that no team member will tell them how to complete a task.

 At no point should the facilitator (or anyone else on the team) help or lead the user/client.
 This means that body language also needs to be controlled.
 Do not get excited if they do what you expect them to do.
 Do not look deflated if they do something you weren’t expecting.
 Do not nod, frown, or otherwise give away what the user might need to do.
 Remember, the goal here is to determine if you’ve developed a system that reflects and supports the process flow.
 Leading the user/client through the use case will not help you improve your system.

-Of course, this does not mean that you can’t be friendly with the user/client, nor that you can’t speak with them after the session is complete.
+Of course, this does not mean that you can’t be friendly with the user/client, or that you can’t speak with them after the session is complete.

 Finally, be sure to document everything the user says and does.